 Benefit Description You pay Maternity care (cont.)
-High Option Standard Option We cover routine nursery care of the newborn child during the covered portion of the mother's maternity stay.
-We will cover other care of an infant who requires non-routine treatment only if we cover the infant under a Self Plus One or Self and Family enrollment.
-Surgical benefits, not maternity benefits, apply to circumcision.
-We pay hospitalization and surgeon services for non-maternity care the same as for illness and injury.
-Hospital services are covered under Section 5(c) and Surgical benefits Section 5(b).
-We offer Humana Beginnings.
+High Option Standard Option • We pay hospitalization and surgeon services for Nothing Nothing non-maternity care the same as for illness and injury.
+Facility copay applies for delivery.
+Facility copay applies for delivery. • Hospital services are covered under Section 5(c) and Surgical benefits Section 5(b). denvery. denvery. • We offer Humana Beginnings .
 See Special features in Section 5(h).
 Note: When a newborn requires definitive treatment during or after the mother's confinement, the newborn is considered a patient in his or her own right.
 If the newborn is eligible for coverage, regular medical or surgical benefits apply rather than maternity benefits.
-Nothing Facility copay applies to delivery Nothing Facility copay applies to delivery Family planning High Option Standard Option Contraceptive counseling on an annual basis Nothing Nothing A range of voluntary family planning services, limited to: • Voluntary sterilization (See Surgical procedures, Nothing Nothing Section 5(b)) Surgically implanted contraceptives Contraceptive devices Injectable contraceptive drugs (such as Depo Provera) Intrauterine devices (IUDs) Diaphragms Note: We cover oral contraceptives under the prescription drug benefit.
-See Section 5(f).
-Not covered: • Reversal of voluntary surgical sterilization All charges All charges
+Family planning High Option Standard Option Contraceptive counseling on an annual basis Nothing Nothing A range of voluntary family planning services, limited to: Nothing Nothing • Voluntary sterilization (See Surgical procedures Section 5(b) Surgically implanted contraceptives Contraceptive devices • Injectable contraceptive drugs (such as Depo Provera) • Intrauterine devices (IUDs) Diaphragms Note: We cover oral contraceptives under the prescription drug benefit.
+See Prescription Drugs in Section 5(f).
+Not Covered: All charges All charges Reversal of voluntary surgical sterilization Infertility services High Option Standard Option Infertility is the condition of an individual who is unable to conceive or produce conception during a period of 1 year if the female is age 35 or younger or during a period of 6 months if the female is over the age of 35.
+For women without male partners or exposure to sperm, infertility is the inability to conceive after six cycles of Artificial Insemination or Intrauterine Insemination performed by a qualified specialist using normal quality donor sperm.
+These 6 cycles (including donor sperm) are not covered by the plan as a diagnosis of infertility is not established until the cycles have been completed.
+50% coinsurance 50% coinsurance